-Release reports help teams manage scope changes across long-term projects or Milestones and better predict end-dates based on what work is happening.
+Release reports help teams manage scope changes across long-term projects and better predict end-dates based on what work is happening.

 This helps teams answer important questions, such as: “Can we commit to the entire spec for this project and still hit our Q2 goals?” or “Has the increase in newly discovered bugs over the past few sprints impacted our goal of launching our latest major feature by June 30th?”